jmuelbert/jm-dev-tools/docs/en/developer-guide/branches_and_environments.md

 ## main

 Purpose: This is your production-ready branch.
-It should always contain stable code that is ready for deployment.
+It should always contain stable code that's ready for deployment.
 Usage: Only merge into this branch when you are confident that the code is stable and ready for release.

 ## develop

 Purpose: This branch is for ongoing development.
 It serves as the integration branch for features and fixes.
-Usage: Merge feature branches into this branch when they are complete and tested.
+Usage: Merge feature branches into this branch when they're complete and tested.

 ## feat/